 Overly intense self-scrutiny, however, may result in confusion.
 Suicidal dreams or self-inflicted injury can thus be avoided by turning outward, by humor and by appreciation.
 Too-vigilant introspection, in Moore's views, leads to paranoia:

-of suicidal dreams

-go

-staggering toward itself and with its bill attack its own identity, until

-foe seems friend and friend seems foe.
+. . . you'll see the wrenched distortion of suicidal dreams go staggering toward itself and with its bill attack its own identity, until foe seems friend and friend seems foe.

 ("To Statecraft Embalmed")